-The PRACTICAL element incorporates the didactic into the art of preaching.
-For each practicum period (as specified in the course calendar below) ...
+The PRACTICUM element incorporates the didactic into the art of preaching.
+For each period so designated in the course calendar ...

-- One group of students will prepare and deliver a 5-8 minute homily, in whole or in part, based on the specified texts from the Lectionary. - Assigned students will evaluate each homily by offering verbal feedback after the preaching. - The professor will note the students' feedback, add his own critique, and share this evaluation electronically with the student-preachers. - The other group of students (i.e., those not assigned to preach) will complete a written commentary based on the same Lectionary texts and following the instructions given in class.
+- One group of students will prepare and deliver a 5-8 minute homily based on the specified texts from the Lectionary. - Assigned students will evaluate each homily by offering verbal feedback immediately after the preaching. - The professor will note the students' feedback, add his own critique, and share this evaluation electronically with the student-preachers. - The other group of students (i.e., those not assigned to preach) will complete a written commentary based on the same Lectionary texts and following the instructions given in class.